-- 1) processes for cloning human beings; - 2) processes for modifying the germ line genetic identity of human beings; - 3) uses of human embryos for industrial or commercial purposes;

-4) processes for modifying the genetic identity of animals which are likely to cause them suffering without any substantial medical benefit to man or animal, and also animals resulting from such processes.
+- 1) processes for cloning human beings; - 2) processes for modifying the germ line genetic identity of human beings; - 3) uses of human embryos for industrial or commercial purposes; - 4) processes for modifying the genetic identity of animals which are likely to cause them suffering without any substantial medical benefit to man or animal, and also animals resulting from such processes.

-Section 2 (6.6.1980/407) Patents may only be granted for inventions which are new in relation to what was known before the filing date of the patent application and which also differ essentially therefrom.
+Patents may only be granted for inventions which are new in relation to what was known before the date of filing of the patent application and which also differ essentially from them.

-Everything made available to the public in writing, in lectures, by public use or otherwise shall be considered as known.
-Also, the contents of a patent application filed in this country before said filing date shall be considered as known if that application becomes available to the public pursuant to Section 22.
-Likewise, the contents of a utility model application filed in this country before the filing date of the patent application shall be deemed to have become known if said application becomes available to the public pursuant to Section 18 of the Utility Model Right Act.
-The condition in the first paragraph that the invention must differ essentially from what was known before the filing date of the patent application, does not, however, apply in respect of the contents of such patent or utility model applications.
-(10.5.1991/801)
+Everything made available to the public in writing, in lectures, by public use or otherwise is considered as known.
+Also, the contents of a patent application filed in this country before said filing date are considered as known if that application becomes available to the public pursuant to section 22.
+Similarly, the contents of a utility model application filed in this country before the filing date of the patent application are deemed to have become known if the utility model application becomes available to the public pursuant to section 18 of the Act on Utility Model Rights (800/1991).
+The condition in subsection (1) that the invention must differ essentially from what was known before the filing date of the patent application, does not, however, apply in respect of the contents of such patent or utility model applications.
+(18.11.2005/896)